-Source: State Tourism Satellite Account 2018-19 and Tourism Businesses in Australia June 2018, Tourism Research Australia
+Source: State Tourism Satellite Account 2021-22, Tourism Research Australia

 The Regional Tourism Satellite Accounts provide information on the economic importance of tourism for each of NSW’s tourism regions.
 Reports include infographics and data tables for Sydney and for each tourism region in Australia.

-Excluding the contribution of the rest of Australia, the Sydney tourism region accounted for 51% of the total direct and indirect tourism employment in NSW and 60% of the State’s total tourism Gross State Product.
+Excluding the contribution of the rest of Australia, the Sydney tourism region accounted for 36% of the total direct and 40% of the total indirect tourism employment in NSW and 44% of the State’s total tourism Gross State Product.

 |Blue Mountains||New England North West||Sydney|

 |Tourism Filled Jobs